-Fairview Garden Center’s humble beginnings began some thirty-some years ago, through Jo Ann Dewar’s passion for growing plants and flowers.
+Fairview Garden Center’s humble beginnings began over forty years ago, through Jo Ann Dewar’s passion for growing plants and flowers.
 Now in its third generation, Fairview is one of the region’s largest retail garden centers, open to the public.

 Our motto is, "Commitment to Uncompromising Quality," and Grandma Jo Ann makes sure we work hard to grow and present the finest homegrown plants and flowers around.

 We have two acres of greenhouse space used for growing annual flowers and poinsettias, and several additional acres devoted solely to trees, shrubs, groundcovers and perennials.
 From small-scale project to large-scale renovation, we have the products and services to help you create a landscaping masterpiece.